Let's Be Honest: You'd Rather Be Wearing These Top-Rated Leggings

-Update: Thank you for all of your amazing input in the comments.
-We've since updated our story with a few popular options.

-Black leggings, divisive as they are, have undeniably become a fashion staple.
-So much so, there are brands (apart from LulaRoe) dedicated to delivering the "perfect" legging.
-But with the range of styles out there — cropped, not cropped, high-rise, mid-rise, faux leather, leggings with pockets (!!!), performance, loungewear — choosing which ones are right for you takes some thought.

 Like with most things, turning to the internet is your best bet when you need to comb through the infinite options available.
 We've curated a roundup of the top-reviewed black leggings across the world wide web.
-Covering everything from the best budget leggings to leggings you can wear to work (yep), this list is bound to help you find your black leggings OTP.
+Covering everything from the best budget leggings to leggings you can wear to work (yep), this list is bound to help you find your perfect pair of black leggings.
 Click through to see which leggings come out on top.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.